 We have entered a new era unlike what we have known before.

 Celebrity and scandal now fill the mass forms of media, and fill the streams of growing new forms of social media.
 The wider culture increasingly grows weary of institutions as a whole, and grows cynical of the church in particular.
+Anxiety is high everywhere.

-The pastor makes an important observation about the wider community: Many people who live in the neighborhood around the church do not look like the members of the congregation, but are much more economically, culturally and ethnically diverse.
+The pastor makes an important observation about the wider community: Many people who live in the neighborhood around the church may not look like the members of the congregation, but are much more economically, culturally and ethnically diverse.
 Many are non-churched or de-churched, or come from different faith traditions all together.
 Many immediate neighbors and most people in the wider community do not know any people who belong to the church (including the pastor).
 These neighbors also, by no fault of their own, do not understand what goes on in the church building, who church is for, or why it exists at all.
-In former times clergy were viewed as valuable leaders in their local communities and were well-respected by the population, even those who were not members of their congregations.
+In former times, clergy were viewed as valuable leaders in their local communities and were well-respected by the population, even those who were not members of their congregations.
 Now religious people as a whole (and clergy in particular) are looked upon with suspicion and skepticism.
 Connections once easily granted are difficult to make and maintain, let alone grow.

 The pastor quickly realizes that she is neither called to be a caretaker of the church, nor the hireling of its membership.
 The 21st century pastor is a missionary sent to this particular place in this particular time – into a wide-open mission field.
 She is there to name God at work around her to others, build relationships among them, and exhibit concern for local needs.
 She discerns that her best way to do this is to mobilize the people she is called to lead, make local connections, grow her network, and help the congregation become a positive (though imperfect) visible sign of faith put into action for the good of others.
 She feels called and ready to do this important work.